kamilprzybyl/kamilprzybyl/README.md

 <!---I'm Kamil, another 22 years old dude with love for coding.<br />Here are some of my 42 projects.--->

 My name is Kamil.
-I'm on my way to becoming a software engineer.<br />Here are some of my 42 projects.
+I'm on my way to becoming a software engineer.<br />Here are some of my favorite projects.

 <!---Currently growing my skillset in Machine Learning and Data Science.--->